heet05/heet/README.md

 "👋 Hi there!
 I'm Heet Vadecha, a passionate mobile developer with
-3 years of experience in building innovative and user-friendly applications.
+4 years of experience in building innovative and user-friendly applications.
-📱 I specialize in my preferred mobile platforms, such as React-native or Android development, and I love bringing ideas to life through elegant and efficient code.
+📱 I specialize in my preferred mobile platforms, such as React-native, React-js, AWS  or Android development, and I love bringing ideas to life through elegant and efficient code.
 💻 With a strong foundation in java and javascript relevant programming languages or framework, I strive to create impactful solutions that enhance the mobile experience.